Pam Hupp: Death of Shirley Neumann

-Shirley Mae Neumann, Hupp's mother, a widow since 2000, was living alone in a third-floor apartment in the Lakeview Park Independent Senior Living Community in Fenton, suffering from dementia and arthritis.
+Shirley Mae Neumann, Hupp's widowed mother, was living alone in a third-floor apartment in the Lakeview Park Independent Senior Living Community in Fenton, suffering from dementia and arthritis.
 She spent the night of October 29, 2013, with Hupp following a hospital visit.
 At approximately 5 p.m. on October 30, Hupp dropped Neumann off at her apartment, instructing staff not to expect her for dinner that evening or breakfast the following day.
 A housekeeper found Neumann dead beneath the balcony of her home at 2:30 p.m. the next day.
 The aluminum balcony railing was broken.
 Following a police investigation, assistant medical examiner Raj Nanduri concluded that Neumann had died from blunt trauma to the chest resulting from an accidental fall.
-An autopsy found that she had .84 mcg of the sedative Zolpidem in her blood, over eight times the expected concentration for someone having taken a normal dose.
+An autopsy found that Neumann had .84 mcg of the sedative Zolpidem in her blood, over eight times the expected concentration for someone having taken a normal dose.